Caster: Coding a Topology

 Directories

-The top-level construct within a project is called a directory.
+The top-level construct within a project is a directory.
 A project can contain many directories.
-Directories contain files that make up a particular Terraform configuration, workspaces that represent a specific instance of that configuration, and sub-directories.
-Directories are meant to be used primarily for organization and shared resources.
+Directories contain files that make up a particular Terraform configuration, workspaces that represent a specific instance of that configuration, and subdirectories.
+Directories are primarily for organization and shared resources.

 Directory Hierarchies